 Solving scale-up challenges

 In recent years, the major engineering complexities around scale-up that have challenged companies (particularly in fed-batch systems) are magnified when developing a truly flexible, multi-phase, multi-product manufacturing solution.
 Automated, closed and scalable processes will be the only option afforded in the next FoF in terms of business investment.
 So how do you address these various challenges?

 The challenge: Product/process definition

 In early stage clinical manufacturing, an adequate understanding of the process or the critical process parameters (CPPs) required for optimal performance, scalability and robustness may not be defined.
 Moving from a single-use solution to a stainless-based solution may require additional development activities.
 Moving to larger scale applications could result in technology changes such as centrifugation in lieu of depth filtration or changes in resin design.
 In addition, defining control strategy is critical to the overall manufacturing philosophy.

 The challenge: Capacity needs

-How do you optimise capacity needs when moving from clinical supplies to commercial launch?
-An analysis of the organisation’s product pipeline will give some indication of the distribution of candidate products across the clinical phases.
+How do you optimize capacity needs when moving from clinical supplies to commercial launch?
+An analysis of the organization’s product pipeline will give some indication of the distribution of candidate products across the clinical phases.
 This wide range in capacity not only affects physical manufacturing equipment platforms for upstream and downstream activities, but also impacts critical and support utilities and the management of resource and infrastructure (control strategy) attributes.
 One example is in the manufacture/delivery of the wide range of buffer chemistries for purification, and determining if the implementation of in-line dilution/conditioning systems is optimal for addressing buffer volumes.